-Security and auditability are built into the Blue Prism robotic automation platform at several levels.
+Security and audibility are built into the Blue Prism robotic automation platform at several levels.
 The runtime environment is completely separate to the process editing environment.

 Blue Prism recommends a phased approach to getting started as the Operational Agility framework is eminently scalable.
 It is typical to target the configuration of between 1 and 10 processes initially with a rolling program of processes being introduced once the framework is established.

-The initial 3 day training course provides the basic knowledge required to begin creating automated processes.
+The initial 3-day training course provides the basic knowledge required to begin creating automated processes.
 Candidates can expect to achieve full accreditation within the timeframe of the project for the initial Operational Agility framework creation.
-During this time the trainees are delivering automated processes into the production environment therefore generating business benefit.
+During this time the trainees are delivering automated processes into the production environment, therefore, generating business benefits.

-A “fully loaded” office robot is approximately a 1/3rd the cost of globally sourced agents.
-The flexibility and ease of deployment means that this comparison is easy to maintain and judge the nest approach to a given tasks.
+A “fully loaded” office robot is approximately 1/3rd of the cost of globally sourced agents.
+The flexibility and ease of deployment mean that this comparison is easy to maintain and judge the best approach to a given task.

-Thin client is any application that we cannot get the attribute properties while spying using any RPA tools.
+A thin client is an application that we cannot get the attribute properties while spying using any RPA tools.
 For eg, Citrix or any virtual environment and the thick client is an application that we get a pretty handful of attribute properties using RPA tools eg calculator, Internet Explorer

 It is code-free and can automate any software.

 The digital workforce can be applied to automate processes in any department where clerical or administrative work is performed across an organization.

 UiPath and Blue Prism both tools have their respective software/Studio and they are very good.
 UI and BP both have visual process designers for developing the solutions.

 Blue Prism Uses C# for coding